gethubvikas123/SV-ExamShield---AI-Powered-Exam-Proctoring-System-/README.md

-# 🛡️ SV ExamShield - AI-Powered Online Exam Proctoring System
+# 🛡️ SV ExamShield - AI Powered Online Exam Proctoring System

 An intelligent, full-stack exam proctoring solution that leverages AI and computer vision to ensure academic integrity in remote assessments.
 Monitor exams in real-time, detect violations automatically, and maintain fairness with progressive warnings.